Delmiro

 Delmiro Évora Nascimento (born 29 August 1988), known as Delmiro, is a Cape Verdean professional footballer who plays as a defender for Cypriot club Karmiotissa.

 Club career

 Delmiro made his professional debut in the Segunda Liga for União da Madeira on 11 August 2013 in a game against Desportivo das Aves.

 On 9 August 2019, Delmiro joined Aris Limassol FC in Cyprus.

 International career

 Delmiro earned his only international cap in a 0–0 (4–3) penalty shootout win over Andorra on 3 June 2018.

-Personal
+Personal life

 He is the younger brother of fellow Cape Verde international Vozinha.